kaaproject/kaa/doc/Customization-guide/Code-style/C-C++/index.md

   // Bad
   void function_with_many_params_and_long_name(param a
                                              , param b
                                              , param c);
   ```

 - Commented out code is not allowed without great reason and notes.

 - Do not use `_t` suffix for type names.
-It is reserved by the compiler.
+It is reserved by a compiler.

 - Use TODO wisely.
 Valid cases include:

   - You don't know how to solve the issue yet.
   - Support for a feature is needed.